Bikeman868/Urchin/readme.md

 * Sections of the configuration can be deserialized to object graphs with no setup.
 * Configuration can be stored in a file, or at a URI.
 * Migration path from exiting .Net ConfigurationManager implementation.
+* Configuration data can be encrypted using a plug-in encryption mechanism.

 ## Quick start
 This is the quickest way to get up and running.